• Skip to primary navigation

 How To Become A Minimum Wage Millionaire

-You may believe it or not.
-It is possible to become a minimum wage millionaire.
+It IS possible to become a minimum wage millionaire.
+Believe it or not.

-One day not long ago, I was searching for new topics to write about for Dividends Diversify.
-While I was searching, I happened to stumble into what I thought was a great finding.
+One day not long ago, I was searching for new topics to write about.
+And I came upon what I thought was a great finding.

-And that finding was The Minimum Wage Millionaire Book written by a gentleman named Bill Edgar.
+And that finding was The Minimum Wage Millionaire Book.
+It was written by Bill Edgar.

 The Minimum Wage Millionaire